objectionary/eo/README.md

 ```

 Here we create a new [abstract object](https://www.yegor256.com/2020/12/01/abstract-objects.html)
-named `app`, which has single attribute named `@`.
+named `app`, which has got a single attribute named `@`.
 The object attached to the attribute
-`@` is a copy of object `stdout` with a single argument `"Hello, world!"`.
+`@` is a copy of the object `stdout` with a single argument `"Hello, world!"`.
 The object
 `stdout` is also [abstract](https://www.yegor256.com/2020/12/01/abstract-objects.html).
-We can't use it directly, we should make a copy of it, providing the requirement arguments.
+It can't be used directly, a copy of it has to be created, with a few requirement arguments provided.
-This is how we make a copy of an object `stdout`:
+This is how a copy of the object `stdout` is made:

 ```
 stdout